accuzipinc/cass-typeahead/README.md

 [Full Example Demo](simple-button.html)

-### Sample with Auto CASS on Address1
+### Sample with Auto CASS on Address2

 A basic example with a typeahead address input and automatic parsing of the response into their specific address input fields, with the addition of autoCass=address2.
-With this option, CASS will be performed more after entering address2 information.
+With this option, CASS will be performed only after entering address2 information.
 This options also shows all possible input fields for international addresses.

 Code Snippet:
 ```javascript